 - Extending break time is likely to bring some initial extra school-admin time to organise this change.
 This will cease once established. - Sufficient supervisory staff need to be identified.
 This can be existing teachers or external staff.
-Given that this policy change also includes access to facilities and equipment it is likely that more staff would be required to supervise. - If the extra time for breaks comes from lessons, this should be quite feasible (according to our CASE advisory group).
-However, if the change has to come from extending the length of the school day this will be more challenging to implement. - Availability of equipment and facilities may limit the feasibility of this policy change in some schools.
+Given that this policy change also includes access to facilities and equipment it is likely that more staff would be required to supervise. - Availability of equipment and facilities may limit how well this can work in some schools.
 External funding may be needed to purchase additional equipment. - A lack of space (in some schools) may mean that students don't have sufficient space to be active during break time and lunch time therefore providing access to equipment and facilities may be irrelevant.